-Tickets for the theatre include the cost of the boat-ride.
-Many people choose to arrive in the afternoon, and take the opportunity to explore the island or picnic before the show, while the return ferry ride under the stars forms the perfect finale to the whole experience.
+Tickets for the theatre include the cost of the boat ride.
+Many people choose to arrive in the afternoon and take the opportunity to explore the island or picnic before the show, while the return ferry ride under the stars forms the perfect finale to the whole experience.

 There have been performances at Brownsea since 1964, the 400th anniversary of Shakespeare's birth.

-A registered charity, BOAT has recently handed over substantial cheques to The National Trust, the Dorset Wildlife Trust and other beneficiaries from the proceeds of this summer's production of Love's Labour's Lost.
+A registered charity, Brownsea Open Air Theatre (BOAT) has handed over substantial cheques to The National Trust, the Dorset Wildlife Trust and other beneficiaries from the proceeds of its summer productions.